Enter Highway Number(s)

 how to navigate contracting with the State.

 Welcome to the Caltrans Erosion Control Toolbox, a one-stop reference for erosion control standards and guidance.
-The purpose of this site is to provide Caltrans Landscape Architects with a single location that provides access to the information necessary to design successful, effective and cost efficient erosion control treatments.
+The purpose of this site is to provide Caltrans Landscape Architects with a single location that contains the information necessary to design successful, cost-effective and sustainable erosion control treatments.

-The new Permanent Erosion Control Establishment specification may be used on projects with challenging slope conditions.
-This set of specifications ensures that a Contractor will be available during the Erosion Control Establishment period to perform the repair work required to ensure the establishment of healthy, sustainable, long-term vegetation.
+The Permanent Erosion Control Establishment specification may be used on projects with challenging slope conditions.
+This set of specifications and bid item ensure that a Contractor will be available during the Erosion Control Establishment period to perform the repair work required to ensure the establishment of healthy, sustainable, long-term vegetation.
 For guidance on how to use this set of specifications, please click here.

-The table below provides a general overview of various erosion control Best Management Practices (BMPs) together with a very rough idea of cost.
-Select the erosion control treatment(s) most suited to meet your project deficiencies.
+The table below provides a general overview of various erosion control Best Management Practices (BMPs).
+Select the erosion control treatment(s) best suited to address deficiencies identified with a project.